pritmansuriya/Simple_code/README.md

 🔹 C Language

-  C is a general-purpose,procedural,imperative and structured programming Language.
+  C is a general-purpose,procedural,imperative and structured programming Language developed by Dennis Rithchie.

 🔹 Java Language